sei-dupdyke/Test/README.md

 - Minimal setup for quick testing
 - Flexible structure for adding new files or scripts
 - Suitable for workflow and automation experiments
+- Demonstrates automating Microsoft Word to compose a sample letter

 ## Getting Started